-Thursday Mostly sunny morning.
-Slight (30%) chance of a shower in the evening.
-Winds W/SW 15 to 20 km/h becoming light during the morning then becoming E/NE 15 to 20 km/h during the afternoon.
+Thursday Partly cloudy.
+Slight (30%) chance of a shower in the afternoon and evening.
+Light winds becoming E/SE 15 to 20 km/h for a time in the afternoon.

 Midlands Weather Forecasts